Table of Contents

 Overall, Rogue hit it out of the park on these plates.
 I would recommend these for literally any type of facility.
 Commercial, Private, semi-private, home gym you name it, these plates are a great bang for your buck, but most importantly, highly functional and great looking.

 Regardless of how many likes we have, there are always flaws with products.
 The flaws with this product aren’t life-changing but they certainly are worth noting.
 If you are after practicality first and foremost, these may not be the best plates for you.
 These plates are extremely thick, nearly half an inch wider than the other Rogue machined plates.
-If you are an extremely strong lifter or like to save space on weight trees and on your racks, these plates take up quite a bit of room.
+If you are an extremely strong lifter or like to save space on weight trees and on your squat racks, these plates take up quite a bit of room.
 For lifters, this can cause extra whip on the bar which will completely shift feel during a heavy squat or bench.
+For benchers, be sure to check out the best weight benches here.
 For any legit powerlifters, this is not ideal to say the least.
 For reference, the 100lb plates are 3inches thick, nearly an inch bigger than most competitors.
 Besides being very hard to handle, 3 inches is a lot of space on a bar.

 If you’re a competitive powerlifter, we’d suggest Rogue’s Calibrated Powerlifting Plates which we’ve reviewed here.